Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-Solving the system in new time $\tau$, tells us precisely how the original time $t$ and nonlinearly rescaled time $\tau$ are related.
-Zeros of $\rho$, for example, may cancel zeros of $\mathbf{F}$, and thus extend the domain of definition of the original foliation.
-They may lead to finite times $t$ along unbounded paths of $\tau\in\C$.
-This describes finite-time blow-up in $t$, at singularities of $1/\rho\cdot\mathbf{F}$ generated by the denominator $\rho$\,.
-More generally, zeros of holomorphic Euler multipliers $\rho$ may ``outsource'' zero denominators of $\mathbf{F}$; see section \ref{RecC2}.
-This allows us to holomorphically extend nontrivial holomorphic foliations, such that the remaining singularity locus of $\mathbf{F}=0$ is of complex codimension (at least) two.
+Playing ODEs \eqref{ODErhoF} and \eqref{ODEFrho} against each other recommends Euler multipliers $\rho$ \emph{with zeros} as a powerful tool of blow-up analysis.
+Zeros of $\rho$, for example, may cancel zeros of $\mathbf{F}$, and thus extend the domain of definition of the foliation \eqref{ODEFrho} beyond $\cD\setminus\mathbf{F}^{-1}(0)$.
+Solving \eqref{ODEFrho} in time $\tau$, tells us precisely how time $t$ and nonlinearly rescaled time $\tau$ are related.
+Zeros of $\rho$ may lead to finite times $t$ along unbounded paths of $\tau\in\C$.
+At nonzero $\mathbf{F}$, this describes finite-time blow-up in $t$, at singularities of $1/\rho\cdot\mathbf{F}$ generated by the denominator $\rho$\,.
+Zeros of $\rho$ may also ``outsource'' zero denominators of $\mathbf{F}=(f,g)$ in ODE \eqref{ODEfg}; see section \ref{RecC2}.
+This allows us to holomorphically extend nontrivial holomorphic foliations, such that the remaining singularity locus of $\mathbf{F}=0$ is of complex codimension (at least) two, after outsourcing.
 See \cite{Ilya}, section 2D.
-See section \ref{LinC2} and the proof of proposition \ref{proploop}, for first examples.
-In the compactification $\CP^2$ of $\C^2$, we will discuss many more examples involving blow-up of $x$ or $y$ in finite time.
+See the proof of proposition \ref{proploop}, and sections \ref{LinC2}, \ref{RecC2}, for first examples.
+In the projective compactification $\CP^2$ of $\C^2$, we will discuss many more examples involving blow-up of $x$ or $y$ in finite time.

 For later use, let $dt_\ell=\rho_\ell d\tau$ denote the effect of several Euler multipliers $\rho_\ell$\,.
 Then

 Obvious consequences, for example, are $\rho_{31}=\rho_{32}\rho_{21}$ and $\rho_{12}=1/\rho_{21}$\,.